fangmarks/killswitch/README.md

 - [x] api.floofy.dev
 - [x] shibe.online
 - [x] randomfox.ca
-- [ ] sheri.bot
+- [x] sheri.bot

-If you don't see a site that's supported yet, but should be, open an Issue!
+> If you don't see a site that's supported yet, but should be, open an Issue or if you're the owner of the API, make a PR!

+> Please include a Link to the Documentation of the API, if possible, otherwise a Link to a Discord Server\* where I can ask questions is also ok!

+\*_(Don't Advertise random Servers that have noting to do with a API/Service or you'll be banned from this Repo)_

 # Usage